Damp proofing your shed helps to stop moisture from damaging the fabric of the building and destroying your tools and equipment.

 Along with ventilation, heating your shed works wonders for keeping damp under control.
 If you have mains power to your shed, it’s worth thinking about buying a tubular heater which you can wall or floor mount and set to emit background heat to help keep the temperature above the dew point.

 Even if you don’t have a 240V electricity supply, you can still install a heat source.
-A professionally installed wood burner is one option, a solar powered air heater is another – but avoid paraffin and Calor Gas heaters because as well as producing heat, they pump out moisture – just the thing you’re trying to eliminate.
+A professionally installed wood burner is one option, a solar powered air hedehumidifierater is another – but avoid paraffin and Calor Gas heaters because as well as producing heat, they pump out moisture – just the thing you’re trying to eliminate.

 As well as a heater, you might want to install a dehumidifier, particularly if your shed is located on damp ground, if you live in a particularly rainy part of the country or you’re near the coast.